SophiaAzaraev/CS240_GroupProject/README.md

 - **Number of permutations for password length 6**: 165,765,600
 - **Maximum number of operations for dictionary** = (size of dictionary) * (number of passwords)

-This graph shows how long the brute force attack took to crack one password when given 10, 100, 1000, and 10000 passwords all of length 4.
+*_This graph shows how long the brute force attack took to crack one password when given 10, 100, 1000, and 10000 passwords all of length 4._*
 ![](images/Brute1.png)
-This graph shows the same data except for a dictionary attack instead.
+*_This graph shows the same data except for a dictionary attack instead.
 This was also given 10, 100, 1000, 10000 passwords all of length 4.
-Each data point is labeled with how many passwords the algorithm was able to crack.
+Each data point is labeled with how many passwords the algorithm was able to crack._*
 ![](images/Dic1.png)
-This graph is the same brute force algorithm, but the time shown is the total amount of time it took for the given amount of passwords to be cracked.
+*_This graph is the same brute force algorithm, but the time shown is the total amount of time it took for the given amount of passwords to be cracked. _*
 ![](images/Brute2.png)
-This graph is the dictionary attack algorithm, the time shown is the total amount of time it took for the labeled amount of passwords to be cracked.
+*_This graph is the dictionary attack algorithm, the time shown is the total amount of time it took for the labeled amount of passwords to be cracked. _*
 ![](images/Dic2.png)
-How to test brute force and dictionary:
-- Keep password length at 4
-- numPasswords: 10, 100, 1000, 10000
-(Abby -> which one is better?)